 Emergency Medical Services

-We are the affiliate hospital for Boston EMS, which provides pre-hospital 911-response emergency care for the more than 600,000 nighttime and 1.2 million daytime residents of and visitors to Boston.
-More than 300 emergency medical technicians and paramedics of Boston EMS respond to approximately 100,000 calls and transport 65,000 patients each year.
-The low paramedic to population ratio ensures significant experience for each individual paramedic allowing the practice of highly sophisticated procedures such as rapid sequence intubation and STEMI triage and recognition.
-Boston EMS is also responsible for staffing and maintenance of the medical dispatch for the City of Boston 911 call center.
+We are the affiliate hospital for Boston EMS, which provides 911-response emergency care for the more than 650,000 nighttime and 1.2 million daytime residents of and visitors to Boston.
+More than 400 emergency medical technicians and paramedics of Boston EMS respond to more than 120,000 calls and transport over 80,000 patients each year.
+The low paramedic to population ratio ensures significant experience for each individual paramedic, allowing the practice of highly sophisticated procedures such as rapid sequence intubation and STEMI triage and recognition.
+Boston EMS is also responsible for the staffing and maintenance of the medical dispatch for the City of Boston 911 call center.
 In addition, Boston EMS is responsible for providing medical support and training exercises in emergency preparedness in conjunction with the Boston Public Health Commission.

 INTERESTED IN AN EMS FELLOWSHIP?